Stunting DefinitionsUpdated Monday April 1, 2019 by Carolyn Dudeck.

 Stunts are defined as building performances displaying a person's skill or dexterity.
 Stunts range from basic two-legged stunts to one-legged extended stunts and high flying basket tosses.
 There are numerous variations of each basic stunt.

 Bases stay on the ground providing the primary support for the flyer during a stunt.
 Bases will watch the flyer at all times.
-Bases are usually the strongest athletes on the team/squad.

 The main base applies when doing a one-legged stunt.
 This main base has the majority of the flyer's foot, and the majority of her weight.
 The main base will be directly under the stunt until it is cradled or brought down.
 In a one leg extension stunt, will lift the toe and heel of the foot to increase stability from moving forwards or backwards.